Discovering the business value of human diversity

 “Programs covering only two or three topics should not be called diversity.
 They often generate cynicism and can be harmful.”
+Michael Stuber

-• Promote diversity in society and
+• embracing social diversity in full, and

 ENGINEERING D&I.